Octachron/opamcheck/README.md

   * build the docker image with

 ```
+docker build -t opamcheck:preimage -f Dockerfile_preimage
 docker build -t opamcheck .
 ```

-    The first run takes a lot of time to install all external deps
+    The first command takes a lot of time to install all external deps

-  * run
+  * run with

 ```
 docker run -v logdir:/app/log --name opamcheck_4.09 -it opamcheck run 4.07.0 4.08.1 4.09.0

 ```

+where logdir is the name of docker volume where the logs and summary will be stored.
+The list `4.07.0 4.08.1 4.09.0` is the list of compiler being tested.
+The last one should be the newest one.

   * Current status is then displayed at /var/lib/docker/volumes/logdir/_data/status